Banking business leaves Ping An exposed to China market turmoil

 China's central bank briefly allowed short-term interbank rates to surge last month - sending a blunt signal of its determination to rein in risky lending that left the financial sector reeling.

-Ping An's shares have fallen 19 percent this year and, in a more ominous sign of trouble ahead, short-sellers have piled into its Hong Kong listed shares.
+Ping An's shares have fallen about 20 percent this year and, in a more ominous sign of trouble ahead, short-sellers have piled into its Hong Kong listed shares.

 AGGRESSIVE LENDING